DogelonMars/qualifiers/README.md

 # Qualifiers

-This is a list of lists for qualified participants for events run by the Dogelon Mars community and DAO 🚀 🔴
+This is a list of lists for all qualified participants who entered events organized by the Dogelon Mars community and DAO 🚀 🔴

 ## Documents